 Location: Malaka city

-Like Penang, Melaka has so beautiful street art.
-It is fun to just go for a walk and see what you can find on your wanders.
-We found 2 massive cockerels, this beautiful wall and many other pieces of street art.
+Like Penang, Melaka has such beautiful street art.
+It is fun just to see what you can find on your wanders.
+We found two massive cockerels, this decorative wall, and many other pieces of street art.

-The river is really pretty in Melaka.
-There is a nice walking trail and there are boat tours on offer.
+The river is beautiful in Melaka.
+There is a nice walking trail, and there are boat tours on offer.